nsxsnx/ps-AD_new_users/README.md

 Powershell script creates new users with full information in Active Directory from given list.

 # How to use
-User list format example given in new_users.csv
+User list format is given in new_users.csv